prove-rs/z3.rs/z3/README.md

   submodule within the repository.
 * Enabling the `vcpkg` feature will use `vcpkg` to build and install a copy of Z3 which is then used.
+* Enabling the `gh-release` feature will download a pre-compiled copy of Z3 from the GitHub release page for the current platform, if available.
+You may specify the version of Z3 to download via the `Z3_SYS_Z3_VERSION` environment variable.

 This might look like: